 In an effort to increase the consumption of fresh fruits and vegetables among Vernon’s most vulnerable residents, Wilbarger General Hospital, in partnership with the Vernon Farmers Market Association, will be launching a Fruit & Vegetable Prescription Program, a novel approach designed to help those at-risk for lifestyle related illnesses to take more control over their health.

-The Vernon Farmers Market will kick off the 2018 season this Saturday at the Courthouse Square, and will start its mid-week market on the Wilbarger General Hospital lawn on Tuesday, May 15.
+The Vernon Farmers Market will kick off the 2019 season mid-week market on the Wilbarger General Hospital lawn on Tuesday, May 14.
 On Saturdays, the Farmers Market is open from 8 a.m. to noon, and on Tuesdays the market is open from 4 p.m. to 6 p.m.

-The Fruit & Vegetable Prescription Program is being funded through a grant from The Priddy Foundation.
+The Fruit & Vegetable Prescription Program is being funded through a sponsorship from Wilbarger General Hospital, Family Pharmacy, and Hillcrest Pharmacy.

 “I read about a program similar to this one, and thought it would be great if the Farmers Market and the hospital could work together and put a program together that could encourage residents to eat healthier and take advantage of the fresh fruit and vegetables that are available at the Farmers Market,” Wilkinson said.